 Worries about work, school, health, finances, or family can keep your mind active during the night, making it difficult to sleep.
 Stressful life events or trauma, such as the death or illness of a loved one, divorce or loss of work, can also cause insomnia.
-If you regularly struggle to fall asleep or fall asleep, the cause is most likely something you're doing (such as drinking coffee at the end of the day) or something you're not doing (such as getting rid of the stress that keeps you awake).
+If you regularly struggle to fall asleep or stay asleep, the cause is most likely something you're doing (such as drinking coffee at the end of the day) or something you're not doing (such as getting rid of the stress that keeps you awake).
 Fortunately, there are a number of steps you can take to change things.

 If you can't sleep at night, you may also feel lightheaded and sleepy for most of the next day.
 You can even fall asleep during the day or consume excessive amounts of caffeine to try to stay awake.
-When you say: I can't sleep, it can mean you can't fall asleep, but it can also mean that you have a hard time falling asleep.
+When you say: I can't sleep, it can mean you can't fall asleep, but it can also mean that you have a hard time staying asleep.
 There are many different factors that could be contributing to sleep problems.

 Lifestyle choices, sleep habits, stress, and medical conditions can play a role.
 A single glass of alcohol before bedtime may not interfere with your ability to fall asleep, but give yourself much more and your sleep may be affected.
 This is because alcohol interferes with the sleep cycle, especially REM sleep, which includes dreaming.
 You may not realize it, since the initial effect of drinking alcohol is relaxation.